 RCS provides a standard REST-based interface and JSON-based objects (rich cards and carousels).
 Building such a connector should not be a difficult task, and because all mobile devices use RCS standard clients, this work could be done once and reused massively.
 So why is RCS not an option already?

 With RCS, however, there is not a single channel.
 Each mobile network operator (MNO) will usually have their own MaaP or run a dedicated instance within a multi-tenant MaaP service.
 This means there are as many RCS connectors as MNO networks, and these may be in different levels of standards compliance.
 For example, MNO1 can be on Universal Profile 2.2 while MNO2 is still on UP 1.0.
-These discrepancies introduce complexity on the handling of media types, events, and notifications.
+These discrepancies introduce complexity with the handling of media types, events, and notifications.

 At Mavenir, we are convinced it does not have to be this way.
 We believe it is still possible to minimize the integration efforts and leverage a common RCS connector to the leading chatbot platforms by choosing the right RCS Business Messaging partner.